Medical Ethics and the Medico-Legal Certificate

 The medico-legal certificate (MLC) is the formal document through which the examining physician's findings enter the criminal-justice system.
 In India it is generated whenever a patient is brought to a government hospital by police, or whenever an examining doctor is directed by a police officer or a magistrate to examine a person and certify findings.
 The MLC must record the date and time of examination, the alleged mode of injury and its history as given by the patient, the actual findings on examination, the nature and age of the injuries if present, the nature of any weapon likely to have caused the injury, the patient's fitness for statement to police, and the opinion on the medical significance of the findings.

 The sequence from examination to court submission has several critical steps.
 At examination, the physician must make a complete contemporaneous record, including diagrams of wound locations where relevant, and must not alter findings under any pressure from either the police or the patient's family.
-At the drafting stage, the language must be precise and avoid characterising findings in the passive voice of institutional habit: "injury found consistent with" is more defensible than "assault victim presented with," because the former asserts only what the examination shows, not a characterisation of the legal event.
+At the drafting stage, the language must be precise and must not characterise findings in terms that assert a legal conclusion: "injury found consistent with" is more defensible than "assault victim presented with," because the former records only what the examination shows.
 At the opinion stage, the MLC should distinguish clearly between what was observed and what is inferred, using the standard formulation that injuries "are consistent with" the alleged mechanism rather than asserting that they "were caused by" the mechanism where the examination cannot definitively establish causation.

 In the UK, an equivalent document is the Forensic Medical Report (FMR) completed by a Forensic Medical Examiner or Forensic Physician following an examination of a complainant or detained person.
 The FFLM's documentation guidelines prescribe the format.
 In the US, Sexual Assault Nurse Examiner (SANE) programmes and Forensic Medical Examination (FME) programmes produce sexual-assault medical forensic examination reports on standardised templates approved by state health agencies; the National Protocol for Sexual Assault Medical Forensic Examinations (Office on Violence Against Women, 2013) provides federal guidance.
 In EU member states the equivalent medico-legal report formats are governed by national legislation with reference to ECLM standards.

-Medical confidentiality is the obligation to keep information obtained in the clinical relationship private, communicated to the patient's physician and clinical team on a need-to-know basis, and not disclosed to third parties without consent.
-The justification is partly consequentialist (patients who fear disclosure will withhold information, reducing the quality of care), partly rights-based (information about one's body and mind is among the most intimate information a person possesses), and partly relational (the therapeutic relationship depends on trust).
+Medical confidentiality is the obligation to keep information obtained in the clinical relationship private, shared within the clinical team on a need-to-know basis, and not disclosed to third parties without consent.
+The justification is partly consequentialist (patients who fear disclosure withhold information, reducing the quality of care), partly rights-based (information about one's body and mind is among the most personal data a person possesses), and partly relational (the therapeutic relationship depends on trust).
 All four major professional codes agree on this baseline.

 The exceptions are equally well-established.
 Disclosure is permitted, and sometimes required, where the patient consents; where a court or statutory authority orders disclosure; where a statutory reporting obligation applies (such as the requirement to report certain communicable diseases in every jurisdiction); where disclosure is necessary to prevent serious harm to an identifiable third party; and where disclosure is required for the physician to fulfil a legal duty, such as a coroner's inquiry or a police investigation of a serious offence.